 Medical marijuana is legal in Florida, thanks to the Florida Medical Marijuana Legalization Initiative.
 Almost 72% voted on the initiative, which appeared as Amendment 2 on the ballot in November 2016.
 Most Floridians assumed they would be able to obtain traditional medical cannabis flower.
 Not unreasonably, they also believed they could smoke it in the form of joints, pipes, etc.

 However, upon implementation of the Amendment in 2017, the Florida Department of Health (DOH) banned all smokable forms of cannabis.
 Weed was legal, but MMJ cardholders could only use it in the form of vape oils, edibles, and topical creams.

-Florida residents were both shocked and angry; the DOH essentially added supplemental language to the constitutional Amendment, after it had already been approved and passed by voters.
+Florida residents were both shocked and angry.
+The DOH essentially added supplemental language to the constitutional Amendment.
+This was AFTER its approval by the state’s voters.

 “This section makes clear that the Amendment does not require that the smoking of marijuana be allowed in public, unlike the proper use of medical marijuana in a private place which is not illegal.”

 Are Medical Patients Allowed to Smoke Marijuana in Florida?

 The answer is now ‘yes,’ much to the delight of medical marijuana patients all over Florida.
 In May 2018, State Circuit Judge Karen Gievers ruled in favor of smoking cannabis.
 She said that it went against the language in Amendment 2.
 The judge went on to say the ban was “unconstitutionally inconsistent with voters’ intent.”